Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 - Network Externalities and Personal Data Collection by Digital Platforms(in Chinese), Sanxi Li, Jun Yu, **Mingsheng Zhang**,
-R&R at *Economic Research Journal*
+R\&R at *Economic Research Journal*

-- The Impact of the ``Dual Reduction'' Policy from the Perspective of “Academic Competition”: Educational Equity and Social Welfare(in Chinese), Kai Ding, **Mingsheng Zhang**, Sanxi Li,
+- The Impact of the "Dual Reduction" Policy from the Perspective of "Academic Competition": Educational Equity and Social Welfare(in Chinese), Kai Ding, **Mingsheng Zhang**, Sanxi Li,
 Under review at *Peking University Education Review*